asadali2004/ChatMate/README.md

 - **Groq SDK** - Lightning-fast AI inference
 - **Advanced Chat Management** - Context-aware conversations
 - **Real-time Streaming** - Instant response delivery
+- **Smart Prompt Enhancement** - AI-powered prompt optimization for better results

+## 🚀 New Feature: AI Prompt Enhancer

+### ✨ What is Prompt Enhancement?
+The AI Prompt Enhancer is a powerful new feature that helps users craft better, more effective prompts for AI interactions.
+Using advanced AI technology, it analyzes your input and suggests improvements to make your prompts clearer, more specific, and more likely to generate high-quality responses.

+### 🎯 How It Works
+1. **Write Your Prompt**: Type your initial message or question in the chat input
+2. **Enhance**: Click the enhance button (✨) to improve your prompt
+3. **Review**: The AI will rewrite your prompt for better clarity and effectiveness
+4. **Send**: Use the enhanced prompt to get better AI responses

+### 🔧 Benefits
+- **Better AI Responses**: Enhanced prompts lead to more accurate and helpful AI replies
+- **Learning Tool**: See how to structure prompts more effectively
+- **Time Saving**: Get better results on the first try
+- **Clarity**: Transform vague questions into specific, actionable prompts

+### 💡 Example
+**Original**: "Help me with coding"
+**Enhanced**: "Please provide a step-by-step guide for debugging JavaScript code, including common error types and best practices for identifying and fixing issues in web development projects"

 ## 📋 Prerequisites